Expert discussion: Development and advantages of the new F 1200+

 M.G.: Yes, this process is very important.
 It precisely defines what the new F 1200+ needs to be able to do.
 The actual development process was then started from this basis.
 We began by translating the stipulations into concepts.
 For example, the drive needed to be able to “communicate” with the user, and operation needed to be absolutely intuitive.

-The F 1200+ has been consistently developed to meet the needs of user groups - internationally. © Exorbitart / GEZE GmbH
+The F 1200+ was developed with a consistent focus on the needs of its user groups – including internationally. © GEZE GmbH

-Modern façade design relies on floor-to-ceiling window elements that create maximum daylight and comfort in rooms.
-For this trend, the F 1200 is the optimal fitting to operate large and heavy tilt and turn windows. © Exorbitart / GEZE GmbH
+Modern façade design calls for floor-to-ceiling window elements that create maximum daylight and comfort in indoor areas.
+The F 1200 is the ideal window fitting for this trend, and can be used to operate large and heavy turn-and-tilt windows. © GEZE GmbH

 And was the next step to create a prototype based on this?